 We work closely with all families to support the kindergarten process.
 We ask families to work closely with your Director, Assistant Director, and teachers because they know your child best and they will guide you with the initial steps.
 Additionally, we offer several excellent Kindergarten Workshops throughout the school year to provide you with information on both the public and private school application process, tours, child interviews, and the acceptance process.
-The workshops are open to all our preschool families.
 The workshops will also include panel discussions with families of children in public, parochial and private schools, providing an overview of their experiences and recommendations.
 We will send out information about the workshops prior to the start of the school year.
-These offerings can also be found online on the "ECE Kindergarten Page."
+These offerings can also be found online via the Kindergarten Resource page.

 Should you choose to apply to one of the Bay Area private schools, one of the prerequisites is that the preschool completes a kindergarten evaluation form on your child's behalf.
-This evaluation form is prepared by JCCSF ECE staff (classroom team and administrators).
+This evaluation form is prepared by JCCSF ECE staff (classroom team and administrators partner on this project).